conoro/hugo.conoroneill.com/content/post/la-sportiva-prodigio-pro-review.md

 Then the Prodigio Pro (let's call it the PP for short) arrived and all the YouTube and Blog reviewers raved about them.
 I've always avoided La Sportiva as they have a reputation for narrowness and very hard misoles.
 But the PP apparently was the complete opposite.

 Most reviews warned to go up half or a full size which I did.

+UPDATE: The advice above *only* applies to US and UK sizing.
+I went from my usual 44 to 44.5 EU and they were too big.
+Just enough the the front of my foot slid around a bit.
+I made the same mistake with the Prodigio Max.
+I then bought a second pair of Pros in size 44 and they are absolutely perfect.
+The rest of this review is about true-to-size 44.

 Unusually, I ordered them directly from La Sportiva themselves in Italy.
 Why don't more brands do this (cough Salomon)?
 They only took a week to Ireland.

 ![La Sportiva Prodigio Pro](/images/2025/07/la-sportiva-prodigio-pro.jpg)